Silo: Tower unloading

 The silo unloader mechanism consists of a pair of counter-rotating toothed augers which rip up the surface of the silage and pull it towards the center of the unloader.
 The toothed augers rotate in a circle around the center hub, evenly chewing the silage off the surface of the pile.
 In the center, a large blower assembly picks up the silage and blows it out the silo door, where the silage falls by gravity down the unloader tube to the bottom of the silo, typically into an automated conveyor system.

 The unloader is typically lowered only a half-inch or so at a time by the operator, and the unloader picks up only a small amount of material until the winch cable has become taut and the unloader is not picking up any more material.
 The operator then lowers the unloader another half-inch or so and the process repeats.
 If lowered too far, the unloader can pull up much more material than it can handle, which can overflow and plug up the blower, outlet spout, and the unloader tube, resulting in a time-wasting process of having to climb up the silo to clear the blockages.

 Once silage has entered the conveyor system, it can be handled by either manual or automatic distribution systems.
 The simplest manual distribution system uses a sliding metal platform under the pickup channel.
 When slid open, the forage drops through the open hole and down a chute into a wagon, wheelbarrow, or open pile.
 When closed, the forage continues past the opening and onward to other parts of the conveyor.
 Computer automation and a conveyor running the length of a feeding stall can permit the silage to be automatically dropped from above to each animal, with the amount dispensed customized for each location.

 Safety

 Silos are hazardous, and people are killed or injured every year in the process of filling and maintaining them.
-The machinery used is dangerous and with tower silos workers can fall from the silo's ladder or work platform.
+The machinery used is dangerous, and workers can fall from a tower silo's ladder or work platform.
 Several fires have occurred over the years.